International relations (1814–1919): Taiwan

 The island of Taiwan (Formosa) had an indigenous population when Dutch traders in need of an Asian base to trade with Japan and China arrived in 1623.
 The Dutch East India Company (VOC) built Fort Zeelandia.
 They soon began to rule the natives.
 China took control in the 1660s, and sent in settlers.
 By the 1890s there were about 2.3 million Han Chinese and 200,000 members of indigenous tribes.
 After its victory in the First Sino-Japanese War in 1894–1895, the peace treaty ceded the island to Japan.
 It was Japan's first colony.

 Japan expected far more benefits from the occupation of Taiwan than the limited benefits it actually received.
 Japan realized that its home islands could only support a limited resource base, and it hoped that Taiwan, with its fertile farmlands, would make up the shortage.
 By 1905, Taiwan was producing rice and sugar and paying for itself with a small surplus.
 Perhaps more important, Japan gained Asia-wide prestige by being the first non-European country to operate a modern colony.
 It learned how to adjust its German-based bureaucratic standards to actual conditions, and how to deal with frequent insurrections.
 The ultimate goal was to promote Japanese language and culture, but the administrators realized they first had to adjust to the Chinese culture of the people.
 Japan had a civilizing mission, and it opened schools so that the peasants could become productive and patriotic manual workers.
 Medical facilities were modernized and mortality rates plunged.
 To maintain order, Japan imposed a police state that closely monitored the civilian population.
 Unlike their other colonies, Formosa was intended to eventually be annexed into Metropolitan Japan and Taiwan even had seats in House of Peers.
-When Japan surrender to the allies in 1945 it was stripped of her empire and Taiwan was returned to China after over 50 years of Japanese administration.
+When Japan surrendered to the allies in 1945, it was stripped of her empire and Taiwan was returned to China after over 50 years of Japanese administration.